devPesto/MultiMessenger/README.md

 ### How To Use

-The MultiCache API is a singleton and can be accessed like so:
+The MultiCache api is a singleton and can be accessed like so:

 ```java
 MultiCache multiCache = MultiCache.getInstance();